Get your personal plan match in 2 minutes

 There's no single best health sharing plan.
 The right choice depends on your faith background, health status, budget, and risk tolerance.
 That said, if we had to pick one plan for the average person exploring health sharing for the first time, it'd be Zion HealthShare for its combination of broad coverage, no faith requirement, no pre-existing condition waiting period, and competitive pricing.

 If you want the lowest possible cost and you're healthy, CrowdHealth (~$140/month) is hard to beat.
-If you have pre-existing conditions and need guaranteed coverage, Presidio Healthcare ($300-$600/month) is the safest option.
+If you have pre-existing conditions and need guaranteed coverage, an ACA marketplace plan is the safest option — it's the only route with a legal guarantee that pre-existing conditions are covered from day one.
 If faith community matters to you, Samaritan Ministries offers the deepest member-to-member connection.
 Want to see how costs really stack up over a full year including deductibles and assessments?
 Our cost modeling tools project your total annual spend for any plan.

 Not sure where to start?
 Take our free 2-minute quiz to get a personalized recommendation, or compare all plans side-by-side.